wasm3/wasm3/README.md

 ## Motivation

-**Why using "slow interpreter", instead of "fast JIT"?**
+**Why use a "slow interpreter" versus a "fast JIT"?**

 In many situations, speed is not the main concern.
 Runtime executable size, code density, memory usage, startup latency can be all improved with the interpreter approach.
 Portability and security are much easier to achieve and maintain.
-Also on some platforms (i.e. iOS and WebAssembly itself) you can't generate executable code pages in runtime, so JIT is unavailable.
+Additionally, development impedance is much lower.
+A simple library like Wasm3 is easy to compile and integrate into an existing project.
+(Wasm3 builds in a just few seconds).
+Finally, on some platforms (i.e. iOS and WebAssembly itself) you can't generate executable code pages in runtime, so JIT is unavailable.

 **Why would you want to run WASM on microcontrollers?**